-Students who are unable to attend the pre-orientation portion of STRIDE may still participate in the STRIDE mentoring and academic support component once classes begin.
-Students seeking more specialized support and the opportunity to connect with other undocumented students on campus also may reach out to the Dean of Students Office.
+Students who are unable to attend the pre-orientation portion of STRIDE may still participate in the STRIDE mentorship component once classes begin.
+Students seeking more specialized support and the opportunity to connect with other undocumented students may reach out to the Dean of Students Office.

 Study abroad may be an option for students enrolled in DACA.
-Davidson students may study abroad as early as the summer after their first year.
-Study abroad requires planning ahead, and we encourage all students to meet with a counselor in the Education Abroad Office during their first year to begin planning for this option.
+Study abroad requires planning ahead, and we encourage all students to meet with a counselor in the Office of Education Abroad during their first year to begin planning for this option.

 All Davidson students receive messaging about class-year-specific exercises and opportunities that are intended to support career awareness and development.
 Undocumented/DACA students who have more specific questions about their eligibility for Davidson College career partnerships and employment options are encouraged to make an appointment with Kelli Robinson, assistant director for the Matthews Center, at email@example.com.

 Student Funding Emergencies

 Davidson College has financial resources and receives alumni gifts earmarked to assist students with limited finances.
 Undocumented/DACA students who may find themselves in need of additional finances to cover medical expenses, unexpected travel, or Advanced Parole fees are encouraged to apply for emergency funding.
 Learn more about financial wellness at Davidson.

 The life of a college student at a selective, private institution can be stressful.
 For undocumented/DACA students those stresses may be compounded by their (or their families') volatile legal statuses and public opinions about immigration.
 Davidson has a diverse staff of counselors and mental health professionals trained to support the emotional and mental health needs of an increasingly diverse student body.
 Learn more about Davidson's counseling services.